kjantzer/bui/elements/README.md

 - `stacked`
 - `thin` - reduces top/bottom padding
 - `xs`, `sm`, `lg`, `xl`
+- `icon-only="mobile"` - label will be hidden on small devices

 #### Properties
 - `spin` - set to `true` to show a spinner